 5) Share how you will be unique

-Even if you have a very common career goal, such as becoming a management consultant or an investment banker, you want to share how you will make your unique mark.
+Even if you have a common career goal, such as becoming a management consultant or an investment banker, you want to share how you will make your unique mark.
 Perhaps you intend to develop a specific area of expertise within the consulting industry or focus on a certain sector.
-You must go beyond simply stating what position you are hoping to achieve.
+You must go beyond simply stating the position you are hoping to achieve.
 Think deeper and share your vision for improving your chosen field or company.